Dogstudio/host-for-dogs/README.md

 > Test your hosting for Dogstudio CMS

-To test if your hosting is compatible with our CMS <strong>Emulsion</strong>, we have coded a small script that make some validations for you.
+To test if your hosting is compatible with our CMS <strong>Emulsion</strong>, we have coded a small script that runs some validations for you.

 ## Getting started